Flank/flank-dashboard/metrics/web/docs/features/storybook/01_create_metrics_storybook.md

 # Analysis

-> Describe general analysis approach.
+> Describe the general analysis approach.

 During the analysis stage, we should understand a [feasibility](#feasibility-study) to implement the feature along with a list of the given [requirements](#requirements).
-For this purposes we need to define a set of components, that we want to extract from the Metrics Web Application into the Metrics storybook - base widgets, Metrics specific widgets, the Metrics theme(To read more about widgets and theme in the Metrics Web Application consider the following link: [Widget structure organization](https://github.com/Flank/flank-dashboard/blob/master/metrics/web/docs/03_widget_structure_organization.md#widget-creation-guidelines).
-After that we consider examples of existing component libraries and packages for Flutter projects, that provide a possibility to create similar UI libraries.
+For this purposes we need to define a set of components, that we want to extract from the Metrics Web Application into the Metrics storybook - base widgets, Metrics specific widgets, the Metrics theme(To read more about widgets and theme in the Metrics Web Application consider the following link: [Widget structure organization](https://github.com/Flank/flank-dashboard/blob/master/metrics/web/docs/03_widget_structure_organization.md#widget-creation-guidelines)).
+After that we should consider examples of existing component libraries and packages for Flutter projects, that provide a possibility to create similar UI libraries.

 Based on the analysis, we should make a decision about an optimal approach that satisfies the [requirements](#requirements) for the Metrics storybook.